Catallactic/catallactic-site/docs/whitepaper.md

 We describe how CryptoCommodities work, what are the stages, the utilities, the requirements, the challenges, the distribution mechanims and opportunities which bring for issuers, adopters and the whole society.

 This project tries to provide direction to crypto as we think it currently is in the wrong path from the initial principles for which blockchain was created.
+We do not get too deep in implementation as we think is easy to do the things right, but is very uncommon to do the right things.
+This whitepaper looks for to do the right things.

 <!-- truncate -->